-The Atchison & Nebraska Railroad Company was deeded to the Chicago, Burlington & Quincy Railroad Company on February 15th, 1908.
-The Chicago, Burlington & Quincy Railroad Company became part of the Burlington Northern Inc. through friendly merger on March 2nd, 1970.
-The Burlington Northern Railroad then became part of the Burlington Northern Santa Fe Railway through a friendly merger on September 22nd, 1995.
+The Atchison & Nebraska Railroad Company was deeded to the Chicago, Burlington & Quincy Railroad Company on February 15, 1908.
+The Chicago, Burlington & Quincy Railroad Company became part of the Burlington Northern Inc. through a friendly merger on March 2, 1970.
+The Burlington Northern Railroad then became part of the Burlington Northern Santa Fe Railway through a friendly merger on September 22, 1995.

-As a side note, the town of Roca was named by the first settlers after one of the main industries in the area which was a rock quarry.
+As a side note, the town of Roca was named by the first settlers after a rock quarry.
 Roca is the Spanish name for rock

 The first move of the Roca Depot to the Nebraska State Fair Park was in 1977.
 From the plaque: “This restoration project was made possible through the help of Mr. & Mrs. Elmer Block, Roca, Burlington Northern, Inc., The Nebraska Centennial Commission, The Nebraska Historical Society, and The Nebraska State Board of Agriculture. “